Procurement Policy Board Seeks Members

 A member of the public may apply on his or her own behalf or recommend other qualified applicants.
 The majority of boards and commissions members are volunteers.

 Pursuant to Hawaii Revised Statutes §103D-201, members of the PPB shall be appointed by the governor from a list of three individuals for each vacant position.

 Currently, the Procurement Policy Board Nominating Committee (“Nominating Committee”) is urgently seeking applicants for the following positions:

 1) Health & Human Services – Health (vacant)

 2) Health & Human Services – Human Services (vacant)

 3) Certified Procurement Professional (vacant)

-Procurement professionals may apply for any of the positions of 1) County Employee and 2) Federal Employee at any time in anticipation of the expiration of the terms of these board positions.
+Procurement professionals may apply for the position of Federal Employee at any time in anticipation of the expiration of this term.